 - Kabukye Johnblack K., de Keizer Nicolet, Cornet Ronald Elicitation and prioritization of requirements for electronic health records for oncology in low resource settings: A concept mapping study International journal of medical informatics 2020;135 [PubMed]

-- van Mens Hugo J. T., Duijm Ruben D., Nienhuis Remko, de Keizer Nicolette F., Cornet Ronald Towards an adoption framework for patient access to electronic health records: Systematic literature mapping study Journal of medical Internet research 2020;22 (3) [PubMed]
+- van Mens Hugo J. T., Duijm Ruben D., Nienhuis Remko, de Keizer Nicolette F., Cornet Ronald Towards an adoption framework for patient access to electronic health records: Systematic literature mapping study: Systematic literature mapping study JMIR medical informatics 2020;8 (3) [PubMed]

 - Lee Dennis, de Keizer Nicolette, Lau Francis, Cornet Ronald Literature review of SNOMED CT use Journal of the American Medical Informatics Association 2014;21 (E1):E11-E19 [PubMed]